Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 #### 8.1.2 Y-statement

-> In the context of enabling remote smart-home control while preserving privacy and ensuring ease of use, facing the challenge that cloud services simplify remote connectivity for the user but inherently risk exposure of personal data, we decided to divide the system into a local component handling all sensitive data and a cloud component providing remote access, to achieve strong privacy, remote access and user-friendly operation, accepting increased system complexity and dependency on local hardware for critical functionality.
+> In the context of enabling remote smart-home control while preserving privacy and ensuring ease of use, facing the challenge that cloud services simplify remote connectivity for the user but inherently risk exposure of personal data, we decided to divide the system into a local component handling all sensitive data and a cloud component providing remote access, accepting increased system complexity and dependency on local hardware for critical functionality.

 ### 8.2 Architectural styles